coassoftwaresystems/delphi-modbus/docs/readme.txt

 Lazarus 0.9.29 with FPC 2.5.1 on Win32.
 The package has a dependency on the Indy 10 package provided by the CodeTyphoon FPC distribution, which should be installed first (http://www.pilotlogic.com/).
-Lazarus support is a community effort, and is not including in standard testing.
+Lazarus support is a community effort and is not including in standard testing.
 Please feel free to submit a pull request to improve it!